← All diseases

 What you can do

-👁Get tested annually if you are a sexually active woman under 25 or have new/multiple partners
+👁Get tested annually if you are sexually active and under 25, or if you have new or multiple partners

-⚕️If diagnosed, complete antibiotics and notify all recent sexual partners
+⚕️If diagnosed, complete the full course of antibiotics and notify all recent sexual partners so they can be tested and treated

 Tier BAnnual report tracking